eipiguy/roleplay/plot/Avador's Travelling Emporium/0_2-reflection.md

 # Discussion

-After an [initial idea](0-backstory.md) about how to set up a session zero feauting Avador's Travelling Emporium as the gateway into the campaign, [a generalized chat with ChatGPT 3.5](0-gpt_3_5-0.md) was begun as an initial exploration into basic structure of the setting, and potential refinements to current goals and plot design.
+After an [initial idea](0-backstory.md) about how to set up a session zero featuring Avador's Traveling Emporium as the gateway into the campaign, [a generalized chat with ChatGPT 3.5](0-gpt_3_5-0.md) was begun as an initial exploration into basic structure of the setting, and potential refinements to current goals and plot design.

 ## Player Introductions

-The initial promts produced some good things to be aware of when screening or introducing players or yourself as part of the campaign:
+The initial prompts produced some good things to be aware of when screening or introducing players or yourself as part of the campaign:
 - Tone/Setting/Genre
 - Themes
 - PC Goals